sangethmathewjohn/ADVA/README.md

 images should be pre-processed to overcome illumnation variation.

-# Vehicle Detectin using Cascaded Support Vector Machine and Gaussian Mixture Model
+# 2.Vehicle Detectin using Cascaded Support Vector Machine and Gaussian Mixture Model

 The aim of the system is to develop an algorithm that will autonomously detect vehicles from UAV images.
 Here the background of the image